fabiolb/fabio/docs/content/feature/metrics.md

 ### Configuring Prometheus Metrics

-To configure prometheus metrics, you need two do the following:
+To configure prometheus metrics, you need to do the following:

 1) You must specify that prometheus is the [metrics.target](/ref/metrics.target/)
 2) You must configure a listener in [proxy.addr](/ref/proxy.addr/) with `proto=prometheus`